Nutrition and Oral Health for Seniors

 How are these related two related oral health?
 Well let me explain the “big two.”

-Malnutrition and Dental for Seniors
+Poor Nutrition and Oral Health for Seniors

 Older adults are at an increased risk for malnutrition.
 Malnutrition is what happens when your body doesn’t get the nutrition it needs.
 It can lead to an unhealthy loss of fat and muscle.